thamerML/AntiSpoofSys/README.md

 ## Project Overview

 ### **Technologies Used:**
-- **Programming Language:** Python
+- **Programming Language:** Python3.9
 - **Database:** PostgreSQL
-- **Hardware:** Raspberry Pi, Arduino, Servo Motor
+- **Hardware:** ESP32, Servo Motor
 - **Machine Learning Models:** Pretrained and retrained for Saudi-specific requirements

 ### **How It Works:**
-1. Captures video input to detect vehicles and license plates.
+1. Captures video input or live stream to detect vehicles, license plates, and faces.
-2. Verifies license plates against a database.
+2. Verifies the 3 features against a database.
-3. Identifies and authenticates the driver's face.
-4. Opens the gate for verified entries.
+3. Open the gate for verified entries.

 ---